mapbender/mapbender/docs/gitarchive/gitarchive.md

 Limitations:

 - does only work in local installations since the source files are not publicly exposed
-- works in chrome, not flawlessly in firefox though.
-The file protocol is weakly supported there
+- works in Chrome, not flawlessly in Firefox though.
+The file protocol is weakly supported there.

 ### [1461](https://github.com/mapbender/mapbender/pull/1461)